Reindert1/Project-Ra/Ipy/README.md

 This means the pipeline will not work correctly on any version after 5.0.8.

 ## Running the pipeline
-To run the pipeline after installing the requered packages, you can run the following command from the main Ipy directory (current directory):
+To run the pipeline after installing the required packages, you can run the following command from the main Ipy directory (current directory):
 ```
 snakemake --cores {cores}